Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Simulation

 In both unipartite and bipartite settings, $\AEE(\gbar_1) = 5$ and was constant across units, where $\gbar_1 = (0,1)$ and $\gbar_t' = (0,0)$.
-Scenarios based on heterogeneous network effects are presented in the Supplementary Material.
-Four total simulation scenarios were considered that varied by network (ring or bipartite) and presence of latent variable dependence (independent or dependent outcome errors).
+Here, four simulation scenarios are considered that varied by network (ring or bipartite) and presence of latent variable dependence (independent or dependent outcome errors).
+In the Supplementary Material, four additional simulation scenarios based on heterogeneous network effects are presented.
 In each setting, 1000 datasets were simulated.
 Each dataset was evaluated using the proposed doubly robust estimator with different nuisance function estimators.
 In all cases, the exposure propensity score was estimated by first estimating the intervention propensity score then using Monte Carlo integration as described in Section \ref{sec:methods-estimation}.
-Parametric, nonparametric, and oracle nuisance function estimators were considered.
+Parametric, nonparametric, and oracle estimators were compared.
 The parametric nuisance function estimators employed generalized linear models (GLM), specifically, logistic regression for the treatment propensity score and linear regression for the outcome model.
 Nonparametric nuisance function estimators for both the outcome and treatment propensity score functions included HAL, Bayesian additive regression trees (BART), and the Superlearner with GLMs, HAL, and BART included in the library of candidate prediction algorithms.
 As discussed earlier, HAL may satisfy the Donsker condition of Assumption \ref{assump:donsker}.
 BART is not in a Donsker class (even in the iid setting) but can avoid overfitting while allowing for flexible estimation.
 The Superlearner algorithm is an ensemble learner that generates predictions using weighted sums of predictions from the individual estimators in the specified library.
 The oracle nuisance function estimators employed the true data generating functions for the outcome and treatment propensity score models.